Giskard-AI/giskard-hub/script-docs/index.rst

 .. tip::
    **🚀 Experience Giskard Hub Today!**

    Ready to unlock the full potential of enterprise-grade AI testing?
-Try **Giskard Hub** with a free trial and discover advanced team collaboration, continuous red teaming, and enterprise security features.
+Try **Giskard Hub** with a trial and discover advanced team collaboration, continuous red teaming, and enterprise security features.

-   `Start your free enterprise trial <start/enterprise-trial.html>`_ and see how Giskard Hub can transform your AI testing workflow.
+   `Start your enterprise trial <start/enterprise-trial.html>`_ and see how Giskard Hub can transform your AI testing workflow.

 Open source
 -----------